2. How to claim

 Completing an online claim takes around an hour if you are claiming as a couple.

 Once you have applied for Universal Credit you will need to provide information so that the Department for Work and Pensions know that you are who you say you are, and it’s not someone else pretending to be you.

 You will need to have confirmed your identity before you can receive your first Universal Credit payment.

 Most people can confirm their identity online.
 This is the simplest and most secure way to do it.
 You will be given the option of doing this in your ‘To-do’ list once you have submitted your Universal Credit application.

-There are 2 options for confirming your identity online.
-Which one is right for you will depend on what information you are using to confirm your identity.
+Government Gateway is the service used for confirming your identity online.
 The system will ask you which of the following documents you have:

 - National Insurance number

 - Your last payslip

 - Your last P60

 - A valid driving licence with your photo on